yecril71pl/cpp-docs.pl-pl/docs/porting/visual-cpp-change-history-2003-2015.md

     };
     ```

-   Aby rozwiązać ten problem, zdefiniuj `A` następujący:
+   Aby rozwiązać ten problem, zdefiniuj `A` podobny do tego:

     ```cpp
     #define A int